-5.1 in achieving goals for carbon neutrality by 2050 as established in Minnesota's Climate 5.2 Action Framework.
-The report must identify geologic carbon sequestration opportunities 5.3 and include recommendations on statutory and policy changes that govern any geologic 5.4 carbon sequestration activity while benefiting the people of Minnesota and adequately 5.5 protecting the state's natural resources.
-5.6 (b) The commissioner of natural resources must appoint a Geologic Carbon Sequestration 5.7 Technical Advisory Committee to advise on the preparation of the report required by 5.8 paragraph (a).
-The commissioner may appoint representatives from the following entities 5.9 to the technical advisory committee: 5.10 (1) the Pollution Control Agency; 5.11 (2) the Environmental Quality Board; 5.12 (3) the Department of Health; 5.13 (4) the Department of Revenue; 5.14 (5) the University of Minnesota; and 5.15 (6) federal agencies.
-5.16 (c) A majority of the committee members must be from state agencies and all members 5.17 must have expertise in at least one of the following areas: geology, hydrogeology, mineralogy, 5.18 air emissions, well and boring construction and monitoring, direct air capture technology, 5.19 mineral carbonization, Underground Injection Control class VI permitting and primacy 5.20 programming, environmental review, property law, and taxation.
-The committee must hold 5.21 a meeting to gather and consider input from industry, environmental groups, other 5.22 stakeholders, and Tribes.
-5.23 (d) By January 15, 2025, the commissioner must submit the report to the chairs and 5.24 ranking minority members of the legislative committees and divisions with jurisdiction over 5.25 the environment.
+- (a) The commissioner of natural resources must prepare a report on geologic carbon sequestration within the state to guide future decision-making and legislation that will assist in achieving goals for carbon neutrality by 2050 as established in Minnesota's Climate Action Framework.
+The report must identify geologic carbon sequestration opportunities and include recommendations on statutory and policy changes that govern any geologic carbon sequestration activity while benefiting the people of Minnesota and adequately protecting the state's natural resources.

+- (b) The commissioner of natural resources must appoint a Geologic Carbon Sequestration Technical Advisory Committee to advise on the preparation of the report required by paragraph (a).
+The commissioner may appoint representatives from the following entities to the technical advisory committee:

+- (1) the Pollution Control Agency;

+- (2) the Environmental Quality Board;

+- (3) the Department of Health;

+- (4) the Department of Revenue;

+- (5) the University of Minnesota; and

+- (6) federal agencies.

+- (c) A majority of the committee members must be from state agencies, and all members must have expertise in at least one of the following areas: geology, hydrogeology, mineralogy, air emissions, well and boring construction and monitoring, direct air capture technology, mineral carbonization, Underground Injection Control class VI permitting and primacy programming, environmental review, property law, or taxation.
+The committee must hold a meeting to gather and consider input from industry, environmental groups, other stakeholders, and Tribes.

+- (d) By January 15, 2025, the commissioner must submit the report to the chairs and ranking minority members of the legislative committees and divisions with jurisdiction over the environment.
 The report must include recommendations for draft legislative language.
-5.26 Sec.
-8. APPROPRIATIONS; NONPETROLEUM GAS REGULATORY 5.27 FRAMEWORK.
-5.28 (a) \$750,000 in fiscal year 2024 is appropriated from the minerals management account 5.29 in the natural resources fund to the commissioner of natural resources for the Gas Production 5.30 Technical Advisory Committee in section 6 of this act.
-This is a onetime appropriation and 5.31 is available until June 30, 2027.

-(b) \$1,253,000 in fiscal year 2024 is appropriated from the minerals management according in the natural resources fund to the commissioner of natural resources to adopt a regulate framework for gas and oil production in Minnesota and for rulemaking and is available un June 30, 2027.
-This is a onetime appropriation.
 Sec.
+8. APPROPRIATIONS; NONPETROLEUM GAS REGULATORY FRAMEWORK.

+(a) \$750,000 in fiscal year 2024 is appropriated from the minerals management account in the natural resources fund to the commissioner of natural resources for the Gas Production Technical Advisory Committee in section 6.
+This is a onetime appropriation and is available until spent.

+(b) \$1,252,800 in fiscal year 2024 is appropriated from the minerals management account in the natural resources fund to the commissioner of natural resources to adopt a regulatory framework for gas and oil production in Minnesota and for rulemaking and is available until spent.
+The base amount for this appropriation is \$0 in fiscal year 2027 and thereafter.

-9. APPROPRIATION; LEGISLATIVE REPORT ON GEOLOGIC CARBO SEOUESTRATION.
+Sec.
+9. APPROPRIATION; LEGISLATIVE REPORT ON GEOLOGIC CARBON SEQUESTRATION.